Eigenstate Thermalization in 1+1-Dimensional SU(2) Lattice Gauge Theory Coupled with Dynamical Fermions: Spectrum dependence on the local bosonic Hilbert space truncation

 \section{Spectrum dependence on the local bosonic Hilbert space truncation}

 In this appendix, we study the effects of $j_{\mathrm{max}}$ (defined in Eq.~\eqref{eq: jmax truncation on Ns}) on the density of states, $\rho(E)$, and the quantum ergodicity indicator $\langle r\rangle$.
 In Fig.~\ref{fig: jmax depedence of density of states}, we show $\rho(E)$ for various values of $\jmax\leq 10$ for a Hamiltonian system with PBCs, the lattice size $N=10$, and parameters $g^2=0.25$ and $m=0.25$.
+The dimensions of the respective Hilbert spaces are listed in Table~\ref{tab: Hilbert space dimension for various jmax}.
 First, we note that the low energy spectrum for $E<15$ converges at $\jmax=5/2$, indicating that any further increase in $\jmax$ does not affect the physics in this region anymore.

 On the other hand, we observe the lengthening of the tail in the high energy region of the spectrum with increasing $\jmax$ since the newly added states are more energetic.
 This is due to the fact that these states correspond to increasing values of the background electric flux around the lattice.
 As a result, the quantum ergodicity may be affected in that region.
 We observe this in the indicator $\langle r \rangle$: For $j_{\mathrm{max}}=10$, we obtain $\langle r \rangle=0.5316$ for states with energies in the range $0\leq E\leq 50$, while $\langle r \rangle=0.5169$ for $50\leq E\leq 158$.
 The former is very close to the GOE value $\langle r \rangle=0.5307$, while the latter shows some deviation away from it, but still far from the Poisson value $\langle r \rangle=0.3863$.
 We emphasize that all ETH indicators in this work were analyzed in the energy region where $\langle r \rangle$ is within roughly 5\% of the GOE prediction.